 • Generate the best person record possible through:

-• Creating a unique Constituent Identifier for each person record
+• Creating a unique Constituent Identifier for each person's record

-• Applying attribute survivorship rules (where applicable), meaning the rules that define what a best person record looks like
+• Applying attribute survivorship rules (where applicable), meaning the rules that define what the best person record looks like

 • Providing a centralized service to clean up addresses against an up-to-date address database

-• Synchronize of the best person record across all source systems, including name, correct address, phone, email, etc.
+• Synchronize the best personal record across all source systems, including name, correct address, phone, email, etc.

 Benefits: